How to rent out your spare room

 With renting and letting, there are various tax rules which apply to the income generated.
 If you sign up to the rent a room scheme, then you won’t pay tax on the first £7,500 you earn each year from rent.
 It only applies to furnished accommodation and allows you to earn £7,500 tax-free.
-If you earn more than this from renting out a room, then you will have to declare it and pay tax on the profit from your property.
+If you earn more than this from renting out a room, you’ll have to declare it and pay tax on the profits.

 You must make sure to notify your insurance company of your consideration to rent a room.
-There are different types of insurance policies to cover different types of properties and agreements, and if you don’t check your current insurance policy covers lodgers they could refuse to pay out.
+There are different types of insurance policies to cover different types of properties and agreements.
+If you don’t check whether your current insurance policy covers lodgers then they could refuse to pay out.

 It’s often easier to rent out a room through a professional accommodation service.
 They will have experience in the sector and will make sure you’re being compliant with laws which now apply to you.